 It’s known as the Adventure Capital of the World for good reason.
-New Zealand, with its breathtaking scenery, offers visitors a voyage of discovery on so many levels.
-Whether you wish to seek out rare endemic plants and animals, engage in extreme sports, or simply introduce your tastebuds to cuisine unlike any other, New Zealand offers something for everyone.
+New Zealand, with its breathtaking scenery, offers a voyage of discovery on so many levels; from rare endemic plants and animals, extreme sports, and cuisine unlike any other, New Zealand offers something for everyone.

 While it would be impossible to place everything New Zealand has to offer into one “Best Of” list, the following attractions are my personal favourites and recommendations that will suit every type traveller.